Australian Business Structures: Which Is Best for Tax and Liability?

 An affordable option for incorporating your Pty Ltd Company (which you can do easily online) is $899 through Incorporator.com.au or $681 through Company123.com.au.
 This includes $576 of Government fees from ASIC.
 Bear in mind some accountants charge 2-3 times this amount.

 Then you’ll need to file a company tax return with the ATO annually and update your ASIC registration details.
 The costs of an accountant to prepare and submit your personal and company tax returns can run between $1,000 and $2,500, depending on the complexity of the return and whether your accountant is located in a major Australian city or regional town.
-In addition, you’ll need to pay the annual ASIC Review Fee, which was $243 in 2015.
+In addition, you’ll need to pay the annual ASIC Review Fee, which was $334 for 2025-26.

 But a Company structure does give you some ability to structure your earnings from the business in the most tax-effective way.